 An action was commenced against LDC in October 2008 under the Class Proceedings Act, 1992 seeking damages in the amount of \$30.0 million as compensation for damages allegedly suffered as a result of a fire and explosion in an underground vault at 2 Secord Avenue on July 20, 2008.
 This action is at a preliminary stage.
-The statement of claim has been served on LDC, a statement of defence has been filed, and a certification order issued, but no examinations for discovery have taken place.
-Accordingly, given the preliminary status of this action, it is not possible at this time to reasonably quantify the effect, if any, of this class action on the financial performance of the Corporation.
+The statement of claim has been served on LDC, a statement of defence has been filed, and a certification order issued.
+Affidavits of Documents have been produced by LDC to the other parties and examinations for discovery have been scheduled for early December 2009.
+Given the preliminary status of this action, it is not possible to reasonably quantify the effect, if any, of this class action on the financial performance of the Corporation.
 If damages were awarded, LDC would make a claim under its liability insurance which the Corporation believes would cover any damages which may become payable by LDC in connection with the action.

 Another action was commenced against LDC in February 2009 seeking damages in the amount of \$20.0 million as compensation for damages allegedly suffered as a result of a fire and explosion in an underground vault at 2 Secord Avenue on July 20, 2008.
 This action is at a preliminary stage.
-The statement of claim has been served on LDC and a statement of defence has been filed but no examinations for discovery have taken place.
-Accordingly, given the preliminary status of this action, it is not possible at this time to reasonably quantify the effect, if any, of this action on the financial performance of the Corporation.
+The statement of claim has been served on LDC, a statement of defence has been filed, and a certification order issued.
+Affidavits of Documents have been produced by LDC to the other parties and examinations for discovery have been scheduled for early December 2009.
+Given the preliminary status of this action, it is not possible to reasonably quantify the effect, if any, of this action on the financial performance of the Corporation.
 If damages were awarded, LDC would make a claim under its liability insurance which the Corporation believes would cover any damages which may become payable by LDC in connection with the action.